 - Fully customizable, cut to size every 2 inches or easily connect strips together to create longer lengths; uses 3M high-bond adhesive backing for easy peel and stick installation

-- Tape height/width is about 2mm x 8mm (~1/8 in.
-X 3/8 in.), easy to hide and will fit almost any space – straight, curved or irregular
+- Thinnest LED tape available at less than 1/16 in. thick and 3/8-in. wide, RibbonFlex is easy to hide and will fit almost any space – straight, curved or irregular

-- A typical 8 ft. length tape light will use about 23 watts of power at 100% brightness, much less when dimmed
+- A typical 8 ft. length tape light has will use about 19 watts of power at 100% brightness, much less when dimmed

 - For RV and boat interiors, tape lighting can be powered directly by a 12-volt battery, AC/DC power supply not required